Aru12345/Aru12345/README.md

 ===================================================================================================================================

-A fullstack web developer with experience using JavaScript React Ruby, and Ruby on Rails.With a passion for Front end Engineering ,I love creating sleek, accessible technology.
+A fullstack web developer with experience using JavaScript React Ruby, and Ruby on Rails.With a passion for Front end Engineering ,I love creating sleek, accessible technology.I am dedicated to staying updated with the latest industry trends, ensuring that the solutions I create are not only aesthetically pleasing but also accessible to a diverse audience.Let's connect and discuss how I can contribute to making your digital vision a reality.
 When I'm not immersed in coding, I find great joy in exploring two of my passions: reading travel reviews and delving into astrology.

 * 🌍  I'm based in New York City